 More Customization Ideas

-To make gluten-free muffins, substitute a Gluten-Free 1-to-1 Baking Flour instead.
+To make gluten-free muffins, substitute a Gluten-Free 1-to-1 Baking Flour for the regular flour.

 Keep in mind that you can also sprinkle some goodies (such as granola or streusel or rolled oats) on top of your batter-filled muffin liners.
 This can be instead of or in addition to mixing add-ins into the batter.